 Helping your kitty cope while you’re away

-Cats can also recognise leaving cues and may follow you from room to room before you go, seeking reassurance from you.
-Cats can be good at masking symptoms, but if they begin doing any of the above, it’s best to speak to your vet first.
+Just like dogs, cats too can recognise leaving cues and may follow you from room to room before you go, seeking reassurance (here’s a little more on understanding cat behaviour).
+Cats can be good at masking their symptoms of separation anxiety, but if they begin doing any of the above then speak top your vet.

 These tips might help keep them distracted and happy while you’re out: